Deploy Svelte app in Github Pages

 Open the project in

-.
+VS Code.
 The project structure should like this.- index.html

 - package.json